A Modern Biosecurity System

 Australia is now operating under the Biosecurity Act 2015.

 The Biosecurity Act replaced the

-Quarantine Act 1908 and is designed to be flexible and responsive to changes in technology and future challenges.
+Quarantine Act 1908 in 2016 and is designed to be flexible and responsive to changes in technology and future challenges.
 The Act:

 - provides a modern regulatory framework